puma10/betfy_wordpress/wp-content/plugins/googleanalytics/readme.txt

 5. View different time ranges and key metrics in the Wordpress Google Analytics widget

 == Changelog ==

+= 2.0.4 =
+* Replaced Bootstrap, should fix most of the issues with Google Sign in
+* Fixed occasional black screen on GA sign

 = 2.0.3 =
 * Reliability improvements for Google Analytics access